 To be eligible an applicant must either be a holder of a Bachelor's degree in Science/Engineering/Architecture or be enrolled in his/her last year of studies leading to such a degree.General entry requirements in detail

 Chalmers Bachelor’s degree

 Are you enrolled in a Bachelor’s degree programme at Chalmers now or do you already have a Bachelor’s degree from Chalmers?
 If so, different application dates and application instructions apply.

 Specific entry requirements

-Bachelor´s degree (or the equivalent) with a Major in: Computer Science, Computer Engineering, Software Engineering or Electrical Engineering.
+Bachelor´s degree (or the equivalent) with a Major in: Computer Science, Mathematics, Computer Engineering, Software Engineering, Electrical Engineering, or related subjects.

-Prerequisites: Mathematics (including Linear algebra and Discrete mathematics), Algorithms and/or Data structures (at least 7.5 credits and Programming (at least 7.5 credits).
+Prerequisites: Mathematics (including Linear algebra, Discrete mathematics and Calculus), Algorithms and/or Data structures (at least 7.5 credits and Programming in a general purpose language e.g. C/C++/Java/Haskell or similar (at least 7,5 cr.).

 English Language Proficiency

 The most common and important scores that are accepted are:

 - IELTS (academic training), 6.5 (with no part of the test below 5.5)